CybercentreCanada/assemblyline4_docs/docs/installation/configuration/plugins.md

     # These are disabed by default.
 Set to `true` to enable them (note: individual plugins must still be enabled).
     enabled: false

-    # List of plugins to setup.
+    # Mapping of plugins to setup.
-    # You can add your own custom plugins to this list as long as they implement the correct interface.
+    # You can add your own custom plugins to this mapping as long as they implement the correct interface.
     plugins:

+      <lookupName>: # The name of the lookup plugin (eg. virustotal).
+This will be used in the deployment definitions.

         # Enable or disable this particular plugin.
         # Note: to enable, the upper level `uiPlugins.lookup.enabled` must also be `true`.
-      - enabled: false
+        enabled: false

-        # The name of the lookup plugin.
-This will be used in the deployment definitions.
-        lookupName: virustotal

         # The registry and image name of the plugin image.
         image: cccs/assemblyline-ui-plugin-lookup-virustotal